collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Make your change, then add, commit, create a message (if you don't use -m, a Vim editor will open and you will need to know how to exit)

-Push the new branch to GitHub to your origin (by default, the origin is the repo you cloned from that you have write permission to); This can also be used to push additional commits
+Push the new branch to GitHub to your origin (by default, the origin is the repo you cloned from that you have write permission to)

 There will now be a new branch in the repo that is your origin.
 If you cloned from the fork, the new branch will be in your fork, if you cloned from the shared repo, the new branch will in the shared repo.

 The branch will not be affecting anything else.
-If you never did anything else with it, it would just exist there.
+It's just there.

 <!--
+This can also be used to push additional commits

 * I can make changes to the code, then commit the changes so that Git will record the changes in version control history

 ```bash